 - Macroplastics ►large items of plastic litter which are greater than 5 mm in size

 - Microplastics ► plastic particles in the size range between 0.1 μm to 5 mm in their longest dimension

 - Nanoplastics ► plastic particles of size ranging from 1 to 100 nanometres (nm) (0.001 μm - 0.1 μm)

 all possible shapes of plastic particles are considered, namely fragments, fibres/filaments, beads/spheres, films/sheets and pellets.

 The vast array of different plastic types available on today’s consumer market makes the qualitative or quantitative analysis of microplastics extremely challenging and there are no officially recognized methods available by now.

-However, thanks to the long-standing experience of ECSIN, specific methods applicable to different matrix types including detergents, cosmetics, drinking water, milk and infant formulas, beverages, mineral salts, fish products and environmental matrices (e.g. wastewater, soil and sludge) were developed and validated.
+However, thanks to the long-standing experience of ECSIN, specific methods applicable to different matrix types including detergents, cosmetics, drinking water, milk, beverages, mineral salts, fish products and environmental matrices (e.g. wastewater, soil and sludge) were developed and validated.